yasirbhutta/yasirbhutta.github.io/computer-basics/docs/networks.md

 C. To execute complex mathematical operations
 D. To manage user authentication and authorization

-Which of the following topologies connects each node to a central hub?
+Which of the following topologies connects each node to a central hub/switch?

 A. Ring topology
 B. Mesh topology